InfinityHub/FE2D_forEM/docs/source/index.rst

 ..
 Note::

-   Due to a technical problem from Readthedocs, the usual webpage search by ``ctrl+f`` for keywords on this page is not functioning properly.
-However, the quick search bar at the top of this page works fine.
+   Due to a technical problem from Readthedocs, the usual webpage search by ``ctrl+f`` for keywords on this page **may not** function properly.
+However, the quick search bar at the top of this page should work fine.
 Also, ``ctrl+f`` search can be used in the PDF version of this documentation.

 Get started